Andrew Schofield (actor)

-Andrew Schofield (born 12 October 1958) is an English actor best known for starring as the Narrator in Willy Russell’s original production of the musical Blood Brothers in 1983, and playing Johnny Rotten in Alex Cox's 1986 film Sid and Nancy.
+Andrew Schofield (born 12 October 1958) is an English actor best known for starring as the Narrator in Willy Russell's original production of the musical Blood Brothers in 1983, and playing Johnny Rotten in Alex Cox's 1986 film Sid and Nancy.

 Early life

 Born in Kirkby, Lancashire to Joseph and Josephine Schofield, Andrew Schofield attended St Kevin's Roman Catholic Comprehensive School.
 At 15 he was cast in Willy Russell's first Play for Today, Death of a Young, Young Man.

 Stage

-His stage credits include starring as the Narrator in Willy Russell's original production of Blood Brothers in 1983 at the Liverpool Playhouse and in the subsequent transfer to the Lyric Theatre in London's West End.
+Schofield's stage credits include starring as the Narrator in Willy Russell's original production of Blood Brothers in 1983 at the Liverpool Playhouse and in the subsequent transfer to the Lyric Theatre in London's West End.
 He also appeared as George in Of Mice and Men at the Old Vic, London in 2004.

-Schofield's more recent credits include: all four runs of Brick Up the Mersey Tunnels as Dickie Lewis; Smigger in Lost Soul in 2007, 2008 and 2017; Brian in Good Golly Miss Molly; Moey in the Alan Bleasdale comedy On the Ledge; Paul Sheldon in Misery; the Traveller in Eight Miles High; Danny in Council Depot Blues; John Lennon in Bob Eaton's Lennon (2010); Joe in Night Collar; JJ in The Flags and Mr Briggs in Our Day Out - The Musical.
+Schofield's subsequent credits include: all four runs of Brick Up the Mersey Tunnels as Dickie Lewis; Smigger in Lost Soul in 2007, 2008 and 2017; Brian in Good Golly Miss Molly; Moey in the Alan Bleasdale comedy On the Ledge; Paul Sheldon in Misery; the Traveller in Eight Miles High; Danny in Council Depot Blues; John Lennon in Bob Eaton's Lennon (2010); Joe in Night Collar; JJ in The Flags and Mr Briggs in Our Day Out - The Musical.
 He performed all of these roles at the Royal Court Theatre, Liverpool.

 He won the 2008 Scouseology Award for Theatre on 25 April 2008.

-He played guitar in the pit band for Merry Ding Dong at Liverpool's Royal Court Theatre until 23 January 2010.
+Schofield played guitar in the pit band for Merry Ding Dong at Liverpool's Royal Court Theatre until 23 January 2010.
 He appeared in Scouse Pacific, a new comedy musical written by Fred Lawless at the Royal Court Theatre from 2010 to 2011.

-Schofield appeared as McKenna in Alan Bleasdale's Down the Dock Road at the Royal Court Theatre in Liverpool.
+Schofield also appeared as McKenna in Alan Bleasdale's Down the Dock Road at the Royal Court Theatre in Liverpool.